Lüderitz

 Lüderitz is a town in the ǁKaras Region of southern Namibia.
 It lies on one of the least hospitable coasts in Africa.
 It is a port developed around Robert Harbour and Shark Island.
+Lüderitz had a population of 16,125 people in 2023.

-The town is known for its colonial architecture, including some Art Nouveau work, and for wildlife including seals, penguins, flamingos and ostriches.
-It is also home to a museum, and lies at the end of a currently decommissioned railway line to Keetmanshoop.
+The town is known for its colonial architecture, including some Art Nouveau work, and wildlife, including seals, penguins, flamingos, and ostriches.
+It is also home to a museum and lies at the end of a currently decommissioned railway line to Keetmanshoop.
 The town is named after Adolf Lüderitz, founder of the German South West Africa colony.

 Economy and infrastructure

-The centre of Lüderitz' economic activity is the port, until the incorporation of the exclave Walvis Bay in 1994 the only suitable harbour on Namibia's coast.
+The centre of Lüderitz's economic activity is the port, until the incorporation of the exclave Walvis Bay in 1994, the only suitable harbour on Namibia's coast.
 However, the harbour at Lüderitz has a comparatively shallow rock bottom, making it unusable for many modern ships.
 The recent addition of a new quay has allowed larger fishing vessels to dock at Lüderitz.
 The town has also re-styled itself in an attempt to lure tourists to the area, which includes a new waterfront area for shops and offices.

+The German magazine Der Spiegel reports that a massive green hydrogen project is taking shape 80 kilometers south of Lüderitz, in Tsau ǁKhaeb Sperrgebiet National Park.
+For the operation of one of the five largest hydrogen plants in the world, 500 wind turbines and 40 square kilometers of solar panels are to be constructed.
+The green hydrogen will be piped to Lüderitz, where a desalination plant and an ammonia production facility are planned.
+The total investment will roughly equal Namibia's entire gross domestic product.

 Lüderitz is situated on the B4 national road to Keetmanshoop.
-It is also the terminus of the 318 km railway line to Seeheim where the railway connects to the rest of the country's network.
+It is also the terminus of the 318 km railway line to Seeheim, where the railway connects to the rest of the country's network.
 This line, built by inmates of the concentration camp on Shark Island, was completed in 1908 but is currently not operational.
-Rebuilding of a remaining 47 km track gap to Aus has been delayed since 2009.
+Rebuilding of the remaining 47 km track gap to Aus has been delayed since 2009.